Discover the Real Himalayas with Trusted Local Guides & Porters for 2026/2027.

 However, We can instead begin in the Melamchi Khola valley, in Kiul or Thimphu.
 This Helambu Circuit Trek begins in Sundarijal, 1,350 meters above sea level, and continues through Chisapani, 2,300 meters, Golphu Bhanjyang, 3,640 meters, Tharepati, 2,530 meters, Tarke Gyang, 2,590 meters, Thimphu, 1,580 meters, and ends with a drive back to Kathmandu.

-View Detail: Langtang Short Trek
+View Detail: Langtang Valley Trek – 9 Days

 9 Days